hpssjellis/my-examples-for-quantum-computing/pennylaneai/qml-demos/README.md

-Mot of thesee examples can be run using the gitpod of this site
+Most of thesee examples can be run using the gitpod of this site

 ### https://gitpod.io/#github.com/hpssjellis/my-examples-for-quantum-computing